 "How could I not?"
 I reply, looking into her eyes once more.
 "They are my children.
-You were kind enough to let their existence be known to me, so in essence, I should be thankingyou.
-I would very much like it if you came back to Mirkwood with me."
+You were kind enough to let their existence be known to me, so essentially, I should thank you.
+And I would very much like it if you came back to Mirkwood with me."

 "Really?" she gives me a doubtful look.
 "You don't want more time to think about it?
 Really, I can wait for your decision."

-"I havethought about it," I chuckle.
+"I have thought about it," I chuckle.
 "You cannot tell me that we have children together and then expect me to turn them away.
 Regardless of what happened to us in the past…they supersede all of it.
 I want to be there for them and I'm thankful you're letting me.
-It would have devastated me even more greatly if I did not know about them."
-She smiles, trying to suppress and even bigger grin.
+It would have devastated me even more greatly if I didn't know about them."
+Isa smiles, trying to suppress and even bigger grin.
 I know she is excited and happy.
 I can tell by the way her eyes sparkle.
 This would also be a good opportunity for Ellessia and Darcien to reconnect and continue whatever it is they have.
 I politely say good night and head to my own room.

 Something inside of me is excited as well.
 I lie awake in my bed, staring up at the mural on my ceiling.
 I suppose we were both dreaming of our future children.
 I smile at the mysteries and how things are finally starting to make sense.
-I also now finally understand what the sprites said about 'taking care of them'.
-They meant my children…my family; even my dream of Isa when she told me I would have others relying on me, although neither of us knew at the time, which meant the twins.
+I also finally understand what the sprites said about 'taking care of them'.
+They meant my children…my family; even my dream of Isa when she told me I will have others relying on me, although neither of us knew at the time, are the twins.

-I also have to confess that seeing her and laughing with her is a bit awkward still.
-Neither one of us can fully be ourselves around the other as we are both still being cautious.
+I also have to confess that seeing her and laughing with her is still a bit awkward.
+Neither one of us can fully be ourselves around the other as we are both still cautious.
 Hopefully, our children will bring us closer together again.
-I can just imagine the reaction of the Mirkwood Elves once they find out that we have twins, which I am still trying to take in myself.
-But, I cannot help but smile that I am a father…and she was their mother.
+I can just imagine the reaction of the Mirkwood Elves once they find out that I have children, which I am still trying to take in myself.
+But, I cannot help but smile that I am a father…and she is their mother.

-It is time I do right on my responsibilities to her and our children.
+It is time I do right on my responsibilities to Isa and our children.
 My main focus will be them, to provide for them and make sure they are safe.
-I will do everything in my powers to ensure that Isa and the twins are happy.
-I appreciate all that my cousin and Aromin has done but now it is my turn to take care of my family.
-I also cannot help but laugh at the fact Aromin was their godfather.
-I would never have expected my old friend and sometimes rival would be the one, but it only seems fitting.
+I will do everything in my powers to ensure Isa and the twins are happy.
+I appreciate all that my cousin and Aromin has done, but now it is my turn to take care of my family.
+I also cannot help but laugh at the fact Aromin is their godfather.
+I would never have expected my old friend and sometimes rival to be appointed, but it only seems fitting.